What is a LIT and What Can They Do?

 The best bankruptcy trustees are an integral part of a team whose job is to get you that fresh start that you’ve wanted for so long.
 No judgment.
 And at Bromwich+Smith, there is no up-front cost, and you don’t have to come to the office to speak with one.
 You can do that right from the comfort of your own home!

-Who does a LIT work for?
+1. What does a LIT do?

-What do I look for in a LIT?
+4. What do I look for in a LIT?

 When you’re going through a financial crisis, it’s easy to feel defeated, hopeless, and that your self-worth is in question, so the insolvency professional you work with must provide nonjudgmental, timely, and responsive support immediately.